MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 The relationship we are seeing in this example is not linear as expected.
 This is likely due to other factors impacting user behavior.
 However, all else being equal, we expect a proportional increase in the number of new states created as gas limits increase.

-High state growth rates have two downstream impacts:
+High state growth rates have two negative downstream impacts:

 1. If state grows faster than disk improvements and the decrease in storage per byte, we will eventually reach a point where validators get priced out and cannot keep up with the disk requirements needed to run an Ethereum validator node.
 2. The performance of state access operations such as `SSTORE` significantly depends on the size of the state, with larger states leading to worse execution times for these operations.
-The [boatnet initiative](https://cperezz.github.io/bloatnet-website/index.html) identified critical bottlenecks in state access patterns with a state size of 650 GiB, resulting in 40% increases in state access times, exponentially higher memory consumption, and longer sync times.
+The [bloatnet initiative](https://cperezz.github.io/bloatnet-website/index.html) identified critical bottlenecks in state access patterns with a state size of 650 GiB, resulting in 40% increases in state access times, exponentially higher memory consumption, and longer sync times.

 It is still unclear how hardware improvements and client optimizations will affect these bottlenecks; however, given the current focus on scalability and the expected increase in the gas limit, this is an issue we need to look into more carefully.
 Above all, we need to align on what the acceptable level of state growth for Ethereum is in the medium and long term.